brucemack/WARS-Birdhouse/README.md

 in the digital portion of the band plan for 33cm.

 The LoRa message format is documented here in compliance with FCC regulations.
-There is no encryption used anywere in the design.
+There is no encryption used anywhere in the design.
 The information contained here is all that a listener would need to interpret the messages.

 The standard LoRa physical packet format is used.
 Particulars on LoRa parameters: